-The Guinness China A Share Fund is an equity fund.
+The Guinness Greater China Fund is an equity fund.
 Investors should be willing and able to assume the risks of equity investing.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.
-The Fund invests only in stocks of companies that are based in, or with significant business activities in China; it is therefore susceptible to the performance of that region.
-In addition, at least 80% of the assets will be in China A shares, which have a greater participation by retail investors than other markets, so its performance may be more volatile.
-Further details on the risk factors are included in the Fund's documentation, available on our website (guinnessgi.com/literature).
+The Fund only invests in the Greater China Region; it is therefore susceptible to the performance of that region, and can be volatile.
+Further details on the risk factors are included in the Fund's documentation, available on our website (quinnessgi.com/literature).